Monitoring and Reporting

-Although the Northwest Territories Cumulative Impact Monitoring Program (NWT CIMP) uses a broad definition of ‘environment’ to include both biophysical (land, water and air) and human (social, economic, and cultural), it currently places an emphasis on the biophysical environment.
+Although NWT CIMP uses a broad definition of environment to include both biophysical (land, water and air) and human (social, economic, and cultural), it currently places an emphasis on the biophysical environment.

-Through a priority-setting exercise in 2011 (reconfirmed in 2014), key NWT decision makers directed NWT CIMP to focus on three VCs of critical importance to the people of the NWT: water, fish and caribou.
+Through a priority-setting exercise, key NWT decision-makers directed NWT CIMP to focus on monitoring and researching three VCs of critical importance to the people of the NWT: caribou, water, and fish.

-One way NWT CIMP supports research and monitoring of cumulative impacts and environmental trends is by providing funding to partners through an annual Request for Proposals (RFP) process.
+One way NWT CIMP supports monitoring and research of cumulative impacts and environmental trends is by providing funding to partners through an annual funding process.

 Refer to Apply for funding for more information, including instructions, templates and key dates.

-As required by the Sahtu, Gwich'in and Tlicho final agreements and by the Mackenzie Valley Resource Management Act, the NWT Environmental Audit is conducted every five years by an independent Auditor to check on the health of the environment, the efficiency of environmental management processes, the status of the implementation of recommendations from previous audits and the effectiveness of NWT CIMP.
+As required by various land claim agreements and legislations, the NWT Environmental Audit is conducted every five years by an independent Auditor.
+The Audit checks on the health of the environment, the efficiency of environmental management processes, the status of the implementation of recommendations from previous audits and the effectiveness of NWT CIMP.